Ayn Rand

 Rand advocated reason and rejected faith and religion.
 She supported rational and ethical egoism as opposed to altruism and hedonism.
 In politics, she condemned the initiation of force as immoral and supported laissez-faire capitalism, which she defined as the system based on recognizing individual rights, including private property rights.
 Although she opposed libertarianism, which she viewed as anarchism, Rand is often associated with the modern libertarian movement in the United States.
 In art, she promoted romantic realism.
 She was sharply critical of most philosophers and philosophical traditions known to her, with a few exceptions.

 Rand's books have sold over 37 million copies.
 (Note: This total includes 4.5 million copies purchased for free distribution to schools by the Ayn Rand Institute (ARI).)
 Her fiction received mixed reviews from literary critics, with reviews becoming more negative for her later work.
 Although academic interest in her ideas has grown since her death, academic philosophers have generally ignored or rejected Rand's philosophy, arguing that she has a polemical approach and that her work lacks methodological rigor.
-Her writings have politically influenced some right-libertarians and conservatives.
+Her writings have politically influenced some right-libertarians and conservatives, although she also criticized them.
 The Objectivist movement circulates her ideas, both to the public and in academic settings.

 Life and career

 Early life

-Rand was born Alisa Zinovyevna Rosenbaum on February 2, 1905, into a Jewish bourgeois family living in Saint Petersburg, which was then the capital of the Russian Empire.
-She was the eldest of three daughters of Zinovy Zakharovich Rosenbaum, a pharmacist, and Anna Borisovna.
+Rand was born Alisa Zinovyevna Rosenbaum on February 2, 1905, into a Jewish bourgeois family living in Saint Petersburg, the Russian Empire's capital.
+She was the eldest of three daughters born to Zinovy Zakharovich Rosenbaum, a pharmacist, and Anna Borisovna.
 She was 12 when the October Revolution and the rule of the Bolsheviks under Vladimir Lenin disrupted her family's lives.
 Her father's pharmacy was nationalized, and the family fled to Yevpatoria in Crimea, which was initially under the control of the White Army during the Russian Civil War.
 After graduating from high school there in June 1921, she returned with her family to Petrograd, as Saint Petersburg was then named, (Note: The city was renamed Petrograd from the Germanic Saint Petersburg in 1914 because Russia was at war with Germany.
 In 1924 it was renamed Leningrad.
 The name Saint Petersburg was restored in 1991.) where they faced desperate conditions, occasionally nearly starving.

 Rand's first published work was a monograph in Russian about actress Pola Negri.

 After the Russian Revolution opened up Russian universities to women, Rand was among the first to enroll at Petrograd State University.
 At 16, she began her studies in the department of social pedagogy, majoring in history.
 She was one of many bourgeois students purged from the university shortly before graduating.
 After complaints from a group of visiting foreign scientists, many purged students, including Rand, were reinstated.